St. James’s Hospital, Dublin:

 About the Energy Performance Contract

-Under the EPC agreement, Veolia will install and operate energy-efficient equipment in the hospital.
+Under the EPC agreement, Veolia installs and operates energy-efficient equipment in the hospital.
 The contract will deliver €26 million in guaranteed energy and operational savings.
 The hospital’s carbon footprint will be reduced by approximately 118,380 tonnes, cutting electrical consumption by 26% per annum.